 - 1 large acorn squash

 - 1 Tbsp. extra-virgin olive oil plus more if needed

 - Sea salt and freshly ground black pepper to taste

 - 1 purple cabbage thinly sliced or finely chopped

 - 1 Tbsp. finely chopped fresh basil plus more for garnish

 - 1 Tbsp. sesame seeds

-- Remove the squash from the oven and transfer to a shallow bowl or a large serving platter.
+Remove the squash from the oven and transfer to a shallow bowl or a large serving platter.
+(Note: You can peel the skin off the squash before serving or before you place it in the serving bowl.)
 Top with the cabbage, radicchio, apple, walnuts, parsley, basil and sesame seeds.

-- Puree the R.W.
-Knudsen Cider & Spice Juice, almond butter, coconut milk, dates and sea salt to taste in a blender.
+Puree the R.W.
+Knudsen Cider & Spice Juice, almond butter, coconut milk and sea salt to taste in a blender.
 Drizzle this dressing over the salad mixture and serve immediately.